SuperIlu/DOjS/README.md

 # DOjS
 ## A DOS JavaScript Canvas with sound.
 [DOjS](https://github.com/SuperIlu/DOjS) is a JavaScript programming environment for systems running MS-DOS, [FreeDOS](http://freedos.org/) or any DOS based Windows (like 95, 98, ME).
+There are experimental ports for Linux and Win32 (Windows 98 or never) as well.
 It features an integrated editor, graphics & sound output, mouse/keyboard/joystick input and more (see below).
 It was inspired by [Processing](https://processing.org/) which is described on [Wikipedia](https://en.wikipedia.org/wiki/Processing_(programming_language)) as: